DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 To set up training for your early career teachers, you need to nominate an induction tutor.

-You need to use the same induction tutor for all of your early career teachers.

 ^There are also other steps to [set up training for your early career teachers](/set-up-training-for-your-early-career-teachers).^

 ## What induction tutors do